CHEWY OAT COOKIES WITH MAPLE FILLING

 - Cocoa powder, for dusting

-- Grease and line base and sides of a 6cm-deep, 19cm (base) square cake pan with baking paper, allowing paper to extend 2cm above edges of pan.
+- Grease and line the base and sides of a 6cm deep, 20cm base, square cake pan with baking paper, allowing paper to extend 2cm above edges of pan.
 Combine cookies, peanuts, sultanas and cocoa in a bowl.

 - Place butter, chocolate and condensed milk in a medium saucepan over low heat.
-Cook, stirring, for 3 to 4 minutes or until smooth.
+Cook, stirring for 3 to 4 minutes, or until smooth.
 Pour over cookie mixture.
 Stir well to combine.
-Spoon mixture into prepared pan, pressing with the back of the spoon.
+Spoon mixture into prepared pan, pressing with the back of a spoon to spread evenly.
 Cover and refrigerate for 2 hours or until set.

 Ingredients